balchja/op_note_multi_label_classification/README.md

 ## Contributing
 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please contact [Your Name](mailto:jeremy.balch@surgery.ufl.edu).
+For questions or feedback, please contact [Jeremy Balch](mailto:jeremy.balch@surgery.ufl.edu).